metomi/rose/sphinx/api/configuration/metadata.rst

 equivalent (:ref:`command-rose-macro`)
-because the *Switch Off Metadata* mode and accidentally metadata-less configurations need to be presented in a nice way without lots of not-necessarily-errors. :ref:`command-rose-config-edit` should only report the errors where the state is definitely wrong or makes a material difference to the user.
+because the *Switch Off Metadata* mode and accidentally metadata-less configurations need to be presented in a nice way without lots of unnecessary errors. :ref:`command-rose-config-edit` should only report the errors where the state is definitely wrong or makes a material difference to the user.